Noise-Induced Randomization in Regression Discontinuity Designs: Simulation Study

+We evaluate methods by computing the confidence interval coverage, the expected half-length of confidence intervals and the mean absolute error.
+These metrics are computed by averaging over 1,000 Monte Carlo replications.

+The results of the simulation study are shown in Table~\ref{tab:simulation_binom_setup1}.
+All methods have approximately correct coverage, with optrdd and NIR always achieving the nominal $95\%$ level and rdrobust slightly undercovering.
+Although rdrobust and its distributional theory have been developed under the assumption of a continuous rather than discrete running variable, it performs reasonably well.
+For small $K$ and $n$, rdrobust sometimes returns an error, in which case we do not report its performance.
+NIR yields the shortest confidence intervals in most settings.
+The number of trials $K$ determines the effective noise level.
+Our method performs best when there is more effective noise in the running variable, that is, when $K$ is small ($K\leq 25$).
+This is in contrast to rdrobust, whose performance improves as $K$ increases and the running variable becomes less discrete, until at $K=200$ it leads to shorter confidence intervals than NIR.
+As expected, the confidence interval length decreases for all methods as the sample size $n$ increases.

-Our results also cautiously point to the possibility that NIR may in fact result in improved power in settings where running variables are discrete with binomial noise.
-This would not be unreasonable, as continuity-based approaches (especially rdrobust) were not necessarily designed for this setting,\footnote{Although, as discussed in \citet{kolesar2018inference} they can rigorously be used in this setting given appropriate interpretation.} whereas NIR can directly exploit structure of the binomial distribution.
-However, a detailed study of the power (as opposed to feasibility) of designed based regression inference across settings of practical interest is beyond the scope of this paper.
+This simulation experiment corroborates the claim that our method, NIR, can flexibly turn assumptions about exogenous noise in the running variable $Z_i$ into a practical procedure for inference in regression discontinuity designs.
+We achieve nominal coverage across simulation settings.
+Our results also point to the possibility that NIR may result in improved power in settings where running variables are discrete with known noise.
+This would not be unreasonable, as continuity-based approaches were not necessarily designed for this setting (although, as discussed in \citet{kolesar2018inference} they can rigorously be used given appropriate interpretation).